Matire Harwood: Personal life

 Harwood lives in Auckland with her partner Haunui and two young children.

 Career

-Harwood is an associate professor in Māori health at the University of Auckland, where she is the co-director of Tōmaiora, the Māori health research group at Te Kupenga Hauora Māori.
+Harwood is a professor in Māori health at the University of Auckland, where she is the co-director of Tōmaiora - the Māori health research group at Te Kupenga Hauora Māori - and Deputy Dean of the Faculty of Medical and Health Sciences.
 Her research is focussed on applying Kaupapa Māori (Māori principles) to clinical research.
 Harwood supervises graduate students at the University of Auckland, as well as training senior medical students in Māori health.